aelassas/servy/README.md

 </a>

-I'd also like to thank everyone who tested Servy, reported issues, and suggested improvements on GitHub.
+I'd also like to thank everyone who tested Servy, reported issues, and suggested improvements on GitHub and Reddit.
 Your feedback and contributions helped shape the project and made it better with every release.